 Floor and wall tilers lay tiles on internal and external walls and floors.

-Floor and wall tilers who are new usually earn
+Floor and wall tilers with up to three years' experience usually earn

 Pay for floor and wall tilers varies depending on location, qualifications and experience.

-- Apprentice floor and wall tilers may start on the training minimum wage, with their pay increasing as they gain experience and unit standards.
+- Apprentice floor and wall tilers usually start on training minimum wage, with their pay increasing as they gain experience and unit standards.

-- Experienced floor and wall tilers usually earn between $25 and $36 an hour.
+- Floor and wall tilers with over three years' experience usually earn between $25 and $35 an hour.

-- Those running their own business may earn more than this, but their income depends on the success of their business.
+- Those running their own business may earn more than this.

 - PAYE.net.nz website - use this calculator to convert pay and salary information